Best Kitchen Knives for Home Cooks

 A filet knife removes the bones and skin from fish.
-This special knife is 7 to 10 inches long, very flexible and ideal for sweeping movements.
+This specialty knife is 7 to 10 inches long on average, very flexible and ideal for sweeping movements.

 A boning knife is 5 inches long with a thin blade.
 This knife runs easily along bone and around joints.